 It is noted that in some areas of scholarship, publications or other products may appear only after lengthy or extensive effort and may appear in a wider range of venues, both of which can be particularly true of community-engaged and/or interdisciplinary work at the local, national and/or international levels.
-Community-engaged scholarship may be demonstrated by high- profile products such as reports to local, national, or international agencies and formal presentations, or by other products as designated by the unit, as well as by peer review.
+Community-engaged scholarship may be demonstrated by high-profile products such as reports to local, national, or international agencies and formal presentations, or by other products as designated by the unit, as well as by peer review.
 For collaborative and coauthored scholarship, the evaluation should include consideration of the candidate's role and contribution to the work, consistent with disciplinary and/or interdisciplinary scholarly practice.
-The body of work of a candidate for tenure must be judged against the appropriate standards within the area of research and creative scholarship, balancing the significance, quality, and impact of the contribution with the quantity of publications and other scholarly products.
+The body of work of a candidate for tenure must be judged against the appropriate standards within the area of research and creative scholarship, balancing the significance and quality of the contribution with the quantity of publications and other scholarly products.
 Recommendations for tenure should present a clear and compelling case for the merit of an application in the context of the kind of scholarship in which the candidate's work has been conducted, leading to high confidence in the candidate's prospects for continuing and meaningful contributions.

 c.
-Service: The third component to be evaluated includes the categories of service to the University, the professional field or discipline, and engagement with the community.
+Service.
+The third component to be evaluated includes the categories of service to the University, the professional field or discipline, and engagement with the community.
 Candidates for tenure must have made substantive contributions in one or more of these areas.
 Evaluation of administrative and other professional services to the University, including service on the USF Faculty Senate and Councils, should go beyond a simple enumeration to include an evaluation of the extent and quality of the services rendered.
 Public service may include work for professional organizations and local, state, federal or international agencies and institutions.
 It must relate to the basic mission of the University and capitalize on the faculty member's special professional expertise; the normal service activities associated with good citizenship are not usually evaluated as part of the tenure and promotion process.
 Because of the diverse missions of different units and variations in the extent and character of their interaction with external groups, general standards of public and professional service will vary across units.
 Evaluation of service will include an examination of the nature and degree of engagement within the University and in the local, regional, national and global communities.
-Service to the community is differentiated from engagement with communities and external organizations that is undertaken in support of teaching (community-engaged instruction) or of research/creative/scholarly work (community- engaged scholarship).